nrdrch/slib-sorter/README.md

 ```

 ### Future additions
+- [ ] Make any used path easier configurable by the user.
 - [ ] Apply somewhat simple AI to further boost accuracy, including sorting not based on names but sound.